thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 - Explain why Ajax primarily transfers JSON data now.
 - Use Ajax to retrieve data from a server.
 - Use JavaScript and `XMLHttpRequest` to create an HTTP/AJAX request.
-- Use JavaScript and JQuery to create an HTTP/AJAX request.
+- Use JavaScript and jQuery to create an HTTP/AJAX request.
 - Use a callback to handle an HTTP/AJAX response.
 - Parse a JSON string into a usable Object in JavaScript.
 - Create a __race condition__ using an AJAX request.